niklasmellgren/huffman-encoder-decoder/README.md

 ## What It Does

 You give the encoder a file (e.g., a `.txt` or `.jpg`), and it compresses it into a smaller `.huf` file using Huffman coding.
-Later, it can decompress that `.huf` file back into the exact original using the decoder.
+Then, we can decompress that `.huf` file back into the exact original using the decoder.

 ## Why It Works: The Huffman Trick